 The two-year program at AUM includes courses in mathematics, engineering, physical sciences, social sciences, and the humanities.
 Students entering this program should have an interest in and an aptitude for studies in the mathematical and physical sciences.
-The freshman year preengineering curriculum is uniform for students in most areas of engineering; the sophomore year engineering curriculum varies among the different fields of engineering.
-Courses taken in the sophomore year are to be selected in consultation with a PEN advisor.
-Students who plan to major in Chemical Engineering (CHE), Computer Engineering (CPE), or Computer Science (CS) may complete only about one year of their work at AUM.
-These curricula at AU differ considerably from the PEN curriculum given below; students interested in these curricula should discuss specific requirements with a PEN advisor.
+The freshman year pre-engineering curriculum is uniform for students in most areas of engineering; the sophomore year engineering curriculum varies among the different fields of engineering.
+Students who plan to major in Chemical Engineering (CHE) may complete only about one year of their work at AUM.
+This curriculum at AU differs considerably from the PEN curriculum given below; students interested in this curriculum should discuss specific requirements with a PEN advisor.